tractr/traxion/apps/docs/docs/01-Overview/02-getting-started.md

 }
 ```

-## Generate your code
+## Generating Your Code

-Now that prisma is fully configured you can generate your code as normal when using prisma:
+Now that Prisma is fully configured, you can generate your code in the standard Prisma way:

 ```bash
 npx prisma generate
 ```

-After the generation process ended you'll find the generated code inside the directory you configured in your schema.
+Post-generation, you'll find the generated code in the directory specified in your schema.

-Note: Traxion is not responsible to format the files.
-This process is inherent in each project so we advise you to add in your generate process a format step.
-It could be like that (`package.json`):
+Please note that Traxion does not handle file formatting.
+This process is project-specific, so we recommend incorporating a format step in your generation process (e.g., `package.json`):

 ```json
 {